Search Result

 Typically, a police force is responsible for:

-- Preventing and investigating crime
+- Preventing, detecting, and investigating criminal activities

-The Metropolitan Police Force (MPS or Met) does NOT say anything along these lines on its website.
-However it says its principles are:
+The Met does NOT say anything along these lines on its website.
+However it says:

 - communities-first